-If you opt for a less-costly option such as corrugated or ribbed steel roof, your cost will likely fall within $3.00 to $6.00 per square foot installed, depending on the metal thickness (gauges for steel or mils for aluminum) and the quality of paint finish (acrylic vs. Kynar 500 or Hylar 5000) for the system being installed, as well as your home’s geographic location.
+If you opt for a less-costly system such as corrugated or ribbed metal panels, your cost will likely fall within $6.50 to $10.50 per square foot or $650 to $1,050 per square installed, depending on the metal thickness (gauges for steel or mils for aluminum) and the quality of paint finish (polyester or acrylic paint vs. Kynar 500 or Hylar 5000) for the system being installed, as well as your home’s geographic location.

 Important Points to Keep in Mind:

-Keep in mind that there are a number of factors that may influence your final price for a new metal roof.
-These include the type of metal and the roof style you choose, your geographic location, and the overall complexity of your particular roof.
+Keep in mind there are several factors that may influence your final price for a new metal roof.
+These include the type of metal and the roof style you choose, your home’s geographic location, and the overall complexity of the roof.

-2. Understanding the High Cost of Labor to Install Metal Roofing
+- Understanding the High Cost of Labor to Install a Metal Roof

 Need a Roofer?
 Get 4 Free Quotes From Local Pros:

-Our pricing guide will walk you through all the main factors determining the cost of a metal roof.
-You will learn how much you can expect to pay for most popular types of metal roofing materials and how much it will cost to install the system of your choice.
+Our pricing guide will walk you through all the main factors determining the cost of a new metal roof.
+For your convenience, we provide a simple breakdown of costs for different types of materials and installation.

-Once you understand how the pricing work and decide on the type of system you want to install, you can then confidently negotiate with any contractor, as well as shop around to get the best deal possible in your area, without sacrificing on quality.
+Once you understand how the pricing works and decide on the type of system you want to install, you can then request free no-obligation quotes and confidently negotiate with any contractor so you can get the best possible deal in your area, without sacrificing on quality.